gvwilson/sdxpy/src/viewer/index.md

 [% inc file="dispatch_keys.py" keep="interact" %]

-A little experimentation showed that while the curses module uses names like `"KEY_DOWN"` for arrow keys, it returns actual [%i "control code" "control codes" %] for key combinations like Ctrl-X.
+A little experimentation showed that while the `curses` module uses names like `"KEY_DOWN"` for arrow keys, it returns actual [%i "control code" "control codes" %] for key combinations like Ctrl-X.
 The `TRANSLATE` dictionary turns these into human-readable names that we can glue together with `_do_` to make a method name;
 we got the hexadecimal value `"\x18"` by logging keystrokes to a file and the looking at its contents.
-We could probably have found this value in the curses' module's documentation if we had looked hard enough, but a ten-second experiment seemed simpler.
+We could probably have found this value in some documentation somewhere if we had looked hard enough, but a ten-second experiment seemed simpler.